TEAC 7043 Engaging Communities

 Legacy Code 102148

-Description From 2020 students should note that core units are now taught in semesters rather than half yearly sessions.
+Description From 2020 students should note that core subjects are now taught in semesters rather than half yearly sessions.
 Community engagement is variously seen as a strategy for improving educational outcomes, increasing community ownership and/or empowering citizens to take collective action.
-Although appeals to 'community' often assume a homogeneous ideal, active community engagement needs to respond to a diversity of needs and experiences.
-This unit begins by exploring the notion of community, its uses and meanings in different discursive and professional contexts.
+Although appeals to ‘community’ often assume a homogeneous ideal, active community engagement needs to respond to a diversity of needs and experiences.
+This subject begins by exploring the notion of community, its uses and meanings in different discursive and professional contexts.
 Students will be introduced to theory and praxis aimed at identifying community needs, partnering across diversity and working effectively and inclusively to build community strengths and engagement.
-The unit's applied learning focus requires students to develop and implement a community engagement strategy for a selected setting.
+The subject’s applied learning focus requires students to develop and implement a community engagement strategy for a selected setting.